Montalcino

 More about Sant'Antimo

-By the end of the following century the reforms of Leopold and Napoleon eliminated a good number of mediaeval institutions.
-Economic conditions changed during the 19th century; agriculture with a share-cropper system prevailed over other activities.
-At that time several of Montalcino's inhabitants took part in the events of the Risorgimento; at the end of the century the first mutual aid societies for workers were set up.
-The world war took a toll of 144 inhabitants; in 1920 the elections were won by the left.
-The following two decades were dominated by the fascist presence and by the war, which once more descended among our 'contrade'.
+By the end of the following century, the reforms of Leopold and Napoleon eliminated a good number of mediaeval institutions.
+Economic conditions changed during the 19 C. Agriculture with a share-cropper system prevailed over other activities.
+At that time several of Montalcino's inhabitants took part in the events of the Risorgimento.
+At the end of the century, the first mutual aid societies for workers were set up.
+The First World War took a toll of 144 inhabitants.
+In 1920, the elections were won by the left but the following two decades were dominated by the fascist presence and by the war.
 The fifties were marked by an agricultural crisis which caused heavy emigration.
-Halfway through the sixties came the first signs of recovery with a few experiments in industrialization.
-But it was with specialized agriculture - and
+Halfway through the sixties, there were the first signs of recovery with a few experiments in industrialisation, but it was in specialised agriculture with Brunello as the main product that Montalcino found its true vocation.